girubato/girubato.github.io/_pages/cv.md

 ======
 * August 2022 - Present: GIS Analyst
   * Columbia Telecommunications Corporation, Maryland
-  * Developed a Flask application with full-stack capabilities, using SQLAlchemy for user database management and seamless front-to-back-end integration.
-Optimized data storage efficiency through Amazon S3.
-Deployed the application using Heroku.
+  * Designed and implemented Python-based models to estimate broadband coverage, grant eligibility, and funding outcomes for the BEAD digital equity program.
-  * Developed street network analysis software in Python, utilizing Pandas, Geopandas, OSMnx, and NetworkX, to optimize fiber route designs using graph theory and cost modeling.
+  * Developed geospatial analytics tools using Pandas, Geopandas, OSMnx, and NetworkX to optimize fiber route designs, leveraging graph theory and cost modeling.
-  * Used Amazon Elastic Compute Cloud (EC2) to ensure reliable and scalable computing resources, enabling the efficient processing of large datasets.
+  * Automated geoprocessing workflows and developed interactive web-based dashboards using ArcGIS API for Python to visualize broadband expansion scenarios.
-  * Collaborated with the engineering team to develop software solutions for construction planning.
+  * Created a Flask-based web application integrating SQLAlchemy for database management and Amazon S3 for efficient data storage, deployed on Heroku.
-  * Transformed cost estimation models from VBA into Python, significantly improving efficiency.
+  * Leveraged AWS EC2 for scalable computing to handle large geospatial datasets and grant funding simulations.
-  * Developed Selenium scripts for automated data retrieval and parsing from the FCC’s website.
+  * Transformed legacy cost estimation models from VBA into Python, improving efficiency and reproducibility.
-  * Created custom geoprocessing tools using ArcGIS Pro’s Python integrated development application.
+  * Developed Selenium-based scripts for automated data retrieval and parsing from the FCC’s broadband data portal.

 * Summer 2021: Physics Research Assistant, UR Fellowship Recipient
   * University of Richmond